Seelengrab/RequiredInterfaces.jl/docs/src/interfaces.md

 effectively saying that we fulfill the requirements of more than one abstract type.
 This isn't currently possible in Julia, but let's imagine it is and think about the consequences of what we might want to do.

-Importantly, before we do - none of this means that these requirements & guaraantees are machine checkable or formally verified.
+Importantly, before we do - none of this means that these requirements & guarantees are machine checkable or formally verified.
-Everything so far works just as well with "lazy" or only seperate checking of those requirements as it does with SAT based checking.
+Everything so far works just as well with "lazy" or only separate checking of those requirements as it does with SAT based checking.

 Without further ado, here's the `MyTrait` and `AnotherTrait` example from above.
 In order to facilitate multiple